AthenZ/athenz/docs/design/user-certificate-feature.md

 - The callback server binds to `localhost` only, limiting interception to local processes.
 - The auth code is single-use — the legitimate code exchange by ZTS will invalidate it.
 - When `client_secret` is configured, the attacker also needs the server-side secret.
+- When PKCE is enabled (default), the auth code is bound to the code verifier via the S256 challenge.
+An attacker who intercepts the code cannot exchange it without the verifier, which never leaves the client-to-ZTS path.
 - The callback server shuts down immediately after receiving the code.

 #### 5.2.2 Phishing / Redirect URI Manipulation